Published on March 23, 2020 – Last Updated on May 6, 2022

 When you are done, stay grounded for a few more minutes, thinking about your body as a whole and how everything on your body is connected.
 Even though each part of your body is unique, they all work together.

-There is no need to do anything during the meditation except to feel what your body is telling you and acknowledge the sensations that are present.
+There is no need to do anything during the meditation except to feel what your body tells you and acknowledge the present sensations.

 When you are done, focus on your breath.
 Has it changed from when you first started the meditation?
 When you are ready, open your eyes.

-You can also use a variation of the meditation and start with your head and work your way down.
+You can also use a variation of the meditation; start with your head, and work your way down.